Alishan Itinerary: How to Simplify This Part of Your Trip

 • To explore the tea plantation hikes in Shizhuo or Xiding, it’s best to spend the night at either one.

-• There are luggage storage lockers at Fenqihu and Alishan, but not at Shizhuo and Eryanping.
+• There are luggage storage lockers at Fenqihu (in the train station) and Alishan (in the bus station and train station), but not at Shizhuo and Eryanping.
 See my guide to using these lockers across Taiwan.

 Some workers picking tealeaves in a tea plantation, with several mountains in the distance and a tree in the foreground